top of page

 A space shared with someone who:

-Understands pain and the creative ways we fight feeling it
+Understands suffering and the creative ways we deal with it

 Wants to understand your conditioned self while also wanting to discover your core self underneath